Barrier Methods of Birth Control (cont.)

-The diaphragm is a soft flexible rubber cup shaped like a dome that is inserted into the vagina prior to intercourse.
+The diaphragm is a soft flexible latex cup shaped like a dome that is inserted into the vagina prior to intercourse.
 The rim of the cup contains a coil spring of metal which serves to hold it in place.
 The diaphragm blocks access to the cervix so that sperm cannot pass from the vagina into the uterus.
 The diaphragm must be covered on both sides and especially around its rim with spermicidal jelly, cream, or foam in order to form a tight seal with the vaginal walls.

 A woman should insert the diaphragm into her vagina no more than 4 hours prior to intercourse.
 Following coitus, she should check the diaphragm should be checked to ensure that it was not mechanically dislodged.
 The diaphragm must be left in place for at least 6-8 hours after intercourse; after this time it should be removed.
 Fresh spermicide jelly or foam must be inserted into the vagina each time intercourse is repeated.